Applications of Domain Adversarial Neural Network in phase transition of 3D Potts model: Results

 \subsection{The DANN results of q=2}

-For three dimensional $2$-state Potts model, the case of Ising model, by feeding the processed data from Section "\nameref{dataset}" and "\nameref{optimal}" into the DANN, the output are probabilities $P_0$ and $P_1$ for the configurations belonging to phase ``0" and phase ``1" respectively.
+For three dimensional $2$-state Potts model, by feeding the processed data from Section \ref{dataset} and \ref{optimal} into the DANN, the output are probabilities $P_0$ and $P_1$ for the configurations belonging to phase ``0" and phase ``1" respectively.
 For ease of presentation, we only analyze $P_0$ in the following, as $P_0+P_1=1$.
 The average probability $P_0$ as a function of $T$ at $L=12$ is shown Fig.~\ref{Fig.q2.1}, along with a sigmoid function fitting(red dashed line) specifically expressed as follows (1-sigmoid):

 where $T_c$ is the critical temperature estimated by DANN and $\sigma$ is the scaling of the width.
-The shaded region in Fig.~\ref{Fig.q2.1} represents the optimal target domain, and the detailed process of obtaining the optimal source domain (or target domain) is descibed in Fig~\ref{Fig.q2.2} as the iterative method in Section "\nameref{optimal}".
+The shaded region in Fig.~\ref{Fig.q2.1} represents the optimal target domain, and the detailed process of obtaining the optimal source domain (or target domain) is descibed in Fig~\ref{Fig.q2.2} as the iterative method in Section \ref{optimal}.
 The estimate critical temperature of DANN captured at $P_0=0.5$ is $T_c=2.2113$.

 In Fig.~\ref{Fig.q2.3}, it shows that the method of DANN successfully classifies the low- and high-temperature phases of the $q=2$ state model at $L=8,12,16,24$ and $32$.
 It is a continuous behavior of quantity $P_0$ in the area approaching $T_c$, which means the system of state $q=2$ is a second-order phase transition.
 To extract the critical temperature of an infinite lattice system, we take the finite-size scaling (FSS) technique \cite{fisher1972scaling,barber1983finite, privman1990finite,henkel1999conformal} to extrapolate the results of the different sizes in $L \in [8,32]$ to zero on the $1/L$ scale, as shown in Fig.~\ref{Fig.q2.4}, with a weighted linear fit.\footnote{Weighted linear regression with errors in $y$, a weighting factor: $w_i = \frac{\xi_i^{-2}}{\sum_i \xi_i^{-2}}$, where $\xi_i$ is the standard deviation for $y_i$. } The estimate critical temperature of infinite system is $T_{c,q=2}^{\infty}= 2.2608 \pm 0.0047 $, close to the MC result $T_c=2.2558$\cite{talapov1996magnetization}.